The Department of Geography & Planning accepts applications for September admission only. There is no January admission.

 Please ensure that you have read and understood the application requirements, paid the application fee, and submitted all the necessary components of your application package.

-Admission decisions are made by an Admissions Committee composed of planning program faculty members.
+Admission decisions are made by an Admissions Committee composed of geography planning program faculty members.

 Program staff will review each completed application to make sure all components are completed correctly and to assess eligibility.

 While under review, the application file will be made available to the Admissions Committee.
-For PhD applicants only, all faculty members, especially those who have been named as potential supervisors, are also invited to provide feedback on individual applications – however the ultimate decision on whether an applicant is offered a position in the graduate program is made by the Admissions Committee.
+All of our graduate faculty members, especially those who have been named as potential supervisors, are also invited to provide feedback on individual applications – however the ultimate decision on whether an applicant is offered a position in the graduate program is made by the Admissions Committee.

 The Admissions Committee will consider the following aspects of each application: